ongyx/cpk/README.md

 # - FAQ -
 Q: I thot that Libterm has a package manager already?

-A: Read the point under 'What's the point of spkg?'
+A: Read the point under 'What's the point of

 Q: Who is spkg for?

 A: CLI masters and programmers who have at least basic command-line skills.
+Also, script coders who want a easier way to distribute their code.

 Q: Can you please hurry up on the Libterm version?
 I mean, OpenTerm does not exist on the App Store anymore, etc.

 A: I can't really do that because I have more experience working with the Cub coding language right now.
-As for the Python-based implementation of Libterm, it is a lot easier to port programs over from Pythonista [for example](https://github.com/jsbain/GitHubGet), but my knowledge of Python is less so than that of Cub, unfortunately.
+As for the Python-based implementation of Libterm, it is a lot easier to port programs over from Pythonista [for example](https://github.com/jsbain/GitHubGet), which can run without modifications, but my knowledge of Python is less so than that of Cub, unfortunately.
+Which means that someday there will be spkg for LibTerm :)